thomaspaulson/silverstripe-contactform/README.md

 Rebuild your database (see below).
 ## Rebuild database
-Visit http://www.yoursite.com/dev/build/ in your browser Also flush the cache http://www.yoursite.com/?flush=all in your browser Insert $ContactForm placeholder in templates to show the contact form happy coding
+Visit http://www.yoursite.com/dev/build/ in your browser

+Insert $ContactForm placeholder in templates to show the contact form, also flush the cache http://www.yoursite.com/?flush=all in your browser

 ## Reference
 i got the idea to create contactform on sidebar, from the below